jacksonw4881/github-tutorial/README.md

 _Voila!
 You've just created your GitHub account_ :)

 **Once you've created your GitHub account, you'd need to link an SSH Key from Cloud 9 to GitHub.
-An SSH key is used to keep your files secure and used to connect the local repository to the remote repository.**
+An SSH key is used to keep your files secure and is used to connect the local repository to the remote repository.**

 **_How to link an SSH Key from Cloud 9 to GitHub (Assuming you're using Cloud 9 for your IDE):_**